PiercingXX/battlezone-netcode-patch/README.md

 .\Microslop\tester_diag.ps1 -Action Start
 ```

-The script will try to auto-detect the other player's IP from the match traffic.
+The script will attempt to log any errors including lag and CTD.

 ### Step 3: Play